Bladen County, North Carolina: Demographic change

 Between 2010 and 2020, Bladen County experienced a population decline of 15.9 percent, losing 5,584 residents.

 Government and politics

 Government

 Bladen County is a member of the Lumber River Council of Governments, a regional planning board representing five counties.
+It is governed by a nine-member board of county commissioners elected from both district seats and at-large.
+It is one of four counties in the state that elect nine members to its board instead of the more common five.

 It lies within the bounds of North Carolina's 15th Prosecutorial District, the 13A Superior Court District, and the 13th District Court District.

 Politics

 Following the 2018 United States Midterm Elections, an investigation was opened into accusations of an absentee ballot fraud scheme directed by McCrae Dowless in Bladen County, within North Carolina's 9th Congressional District.
 Accusations were based around the Republican Primary election, in which Mark Harris defeated incumbent Robert Pittenger, and around the general election, in which Harris initially appeared to defeat Democrat Dan McCready.
 As of December 2018, the investigation is currently ongoing.
 Wake County District Attorney Lorrin Freeman, Democrat, said it was possible over 1,000 ballots had been destroyed.
 According to District Attorney Jon David, Republican, the county has a "troubled history of political groups exploiting the use of absentee ballots."
 The scandal brought national media attention to Bladen.

 As of 2022, Bladen County is home to about 22,000 registered voters, comprising about 9,700 registered Democrats, about 5,100 Republicans, and about 7,000 unaffiliated voters.